aayush1893/teach-back/README.md

 ### 2. Multi-Modal Input
 Users can provide information in the most convenient way:
 *   **Text:** Paste text directly into the input area.
 *   **PDF Upload (Vision):** Upload a PDF document.
-The app uses `pdf.js` to render the first page as an image, which is then analyzed by Gemini's vision capabilities.
+The app uses `pdf.js` to render the a user-selected page as an image, which is then analyzed by Gemini's vision capabilities.
 *   **Audio Transcription & Translation:** Dictate instructions in one of several supported languages.
 The app transcribes the audio and can translate it into another language, populating the input field with the result.

 ### 3. Adaptive Quiz & Mastery Loop